2017 Arsenal L.F.C. season: May

 Back at home, Arsenal faced Birmingham City, and made a disastrous start when Rachel Williams thumped a header past Anna Moorhouse within the first minute.
 Both sides hit the crossbar through Emily Westwood and Fara Williams, but it was Arsenal who were able to find the next goal through Heather O'Reilly just before halftime, racing onto Daniëlle van de Donk's pass and placing it past Sophie Baggaley.

 The second half saw Arsenal take the lead through Van de Donk, rounding Baggaley and slotting it into the net.
 The lead did not last however, as Birmingham City responded within minutes through another Rachel Williams header.
 Twenty minutes later, another header was scored, but this time, it was Arsenal who scored it, Louise Quinn with her first goal for the club.
 And it was Quinn who made the game safe in injury time, heading in Nobbs' corner.

 Arsenal's win had briefly moved them up to second place, but wins for Chelsea and Manchester City in the following days saw them fall behind.
-By the time, they arrived at the Academy Stadium to face Manchester City, they had slipped to fourth place.
+Their title hopes spiralled further when Kim Little suffered an anterior cruciate ligament injury in training, ruling her out for a year.
+By the time they arrived at the Academy Stadium to face Manchester City, they had slipped to fourth place.
 Both sides came into the match unbeaten, but it was Arsenal were left triumphant, winning 1-0 thanks to an incredible free kick from Jordan Nobbs' late in the second half.

 Arsenal's win saw them close the gap on Chelsea and Manchester City to just one point.
 A win over Reading, thanks to Carter's first half goal, saw them move up to third place going into the final round of fixtures.